falcosecurity/falco-website/content/en/docs/plugins/plugin-api-reference.md

 * On failure, make sure to return a meaningful error message in the next call to `plugin_get_last_error()`.
 * On failure, the plugin framework will *not* call plugin_destroy, so do not return any allocated state.

-The format of the config string is entirely determined by the plugin author, and is passed unchanged from Falco/the application using the plugin framework to the plugin.
-Given that, semi-structured formats like JSON/YAML are preferable to free-form text.
+The format of the config string is entirely determined by the plugin author, and by default is passed unchanged from Falco/the application using the plugin framework to the plugin.
+However, semi-structured formats like JSON/YAML are preferable to free-form text.
+In those cases, the plugin author can provide a schema describing the config string contents by implementing the optional `get_init_schema` function.
+If so, the `init()` function can assume the passed-in configuration string to always be well-formed, and can avoid performing any error handling.
+The plugin framework will take care of automatically parsing it against the provided schema and generating ad-hoc errors accordingly.
+Please refer to the documentation of `get_init_schema` for more details.

 ##### `void plugin_destroy(ss_plugin_t *s) [Required: yes]`